Stable image reconstruction using total variation minimization: Introduction

 Recent work in~\cite{ndeg:cosparse} presents an \textit{analysis co-sparse model} which considers signals sparse in the analysis domain.
 A series of theoretical and numerical tools are developed to solve the analysis problem $(BL_1)$ in a general framework.
 In particular, the analysis operator may be the finite difference operator, which concatenates the vertical and horizontal derivatives into a single vector and is thus closely linked with the total variation operator.
 Effective pursuit methods are also proposed to solve such problems under the analysis co-sparse prior assumption.
 We refer the reader to~\cite{ndeg:cosparse} for details.

-Finally, we note that our robustness recovery results for (TV) are specific to two-dimensional images, as the embedding theorems we rely on do not hold for one-dimensional arrays.
+We note that our robustness recovery results for (TV) are specific to two-dimensional images, as the embedding theorems we rely on do not hold for one-dimensional arrays.
 Thus, our results do not imply robust recovery for one-dimensional piecewise constant signals.
 Robustness for the recovery of the gradient support for piecewise constant signals was studied in~\cite{sparseanalysis2012}.
-While the results for higher dimensional signals, $\mtx{X}\in\C^{N^d}$ for $d > 2$ also do not immediately follow from the results in this article, the authors have recently extended these results to higher dimensional signals~\cite{NW12:TV3}.
+On the other hand, the results in this paper were recently extended in~\cite{NW12:TV3} to higher dimensional signals, $\mtx{X}\in\C^{N^d}$ for $d \geq 3$.